On the principal Ricci curvatures of a Riemannian 3-manifold: Formalism and Conventions

 \section{Formalism and Conventions}

-The machinery we use is the \emph{Newman-Penrose formalism} \cite{newpen62} (see also \cite[Chapter 5]{o1995}), which was adapted to Riemannian 3-manifolds in \cite{AA14}.
-We use the notation ``$\ip{\,}{}$" to denote the metric $g$, and our sign convention for the Riemann tensor is
+In this section we give an overview of the Newman-Penrose formalism for Riemannian 3-manifolds, as established in \cite{AA14}.
+In what follows, we use the notation ``$\ip{\,}{}$" to denote the metric $g$, and our sign convention for the Riemann tensor is

 Given a local orthonormal frame in $(M,g)$ of the form $\{\kk,\xx,\yy\}$, begin by combining $\xx$ and $\yy$ into complex-valued vector fields \beqa \mm\ :=\ \frac{1}{\sqrt{2}}(\xx - i\yy) , \mb\ :=\ \frac{1}{\sqrt{2}}(\xx + i\yy), \eeqa and work with the complex triad $\{\kk,\mm,\mb\}$ in place of $\{\kk,\xx,\yy\}$ (doing this is not necessary, but it allows us to call upon equations already derived in \cite{AA14}).
 Observe that $\ip{\mm}{\mm} = \ip{\mb}{\mb} = \ip{\kk}{\mm} = \ip{\kk}{\mm} = 0$, where, e.g., $\ip{\kk}{\mm} = \frac{1}{\sqrt{2}}(\ip{\kk}{\xx} - i\ip{\kk}{\yy})$, while $\ip{\mm}{\mb} = \ip{\kk}{\kk} = 1$.
 Since we will need the components of both the Riemann 4-tensor and Ricci tensor with respect to a complex triad $\{\kk,\mm,\mb\}$, we observe here that the latter is given by